Nerwyn/android-tv-card/README.md

 - Send text to text input fields on your Android TV using `androidtv.adb_command` by setting the media player entity ID created by the [Android Debug Bridge integration](https://www.home-assistant.io/integrations/androidtv/) to `adb_id`.
 - Includes three different methods:
-  - **Seamless text entry** - Create and press the button `keyboard` to pull up the on screen keyboard (on mobile) and send keystrokes seamlessly to your Android TV.
+  - **Seamless text entry** - Create and press the button `keyboard` to pull up the on screen keyboard (on mobile, otherwise use your physical keyboard) and send keystrokes seamlessly to your Android TV.
     - Also works with backspace, delete, enter, and left and right keys.
   - **Bulk text entry** - Create and press the button `textbox` to pull up a browser prompt in which you can type in text to send to your Android TV all at once.
     - Highly recommended that you also create keys for `delete` and `enter` so you can remove and send your input text.